maarten-vandeperre/developer-hub-documentation/workspaces/what_to_do_when_create_new_plugin.md

    1. Add the following to the scripts package.json: '"export-dynamic": "janus-cli package export-dynamic-plugin"'.
 4. Go to the root package.json (e.g., workspace > dynamic-plugin-1 > dynamic-plugin-1) and add
 the new plugin folder to the 'export-dynamic' script.
+5. Remove "@backstage/backend-common": "^0.23.3" from package.json devDependencies
-5. From the root folder, run 'yarn install && yarn run tsc && yarn run build:all && yarn run export-dynamic' or for a custom action 'janus-cli package export-dynamic-plugin --embed-package @backstage/plugin-scaffolder-backend-module-github --override-interop default --no-embed-as-dependencies'.
+6. From the root folder, run 'yarn install && yarn run tsc && yarn run build:all && yarn run export-dynamic' or for a custom action 'janus-cli package export-dynamic-plugin --embed-package @backstage/plugin-scaffolder-backend-module-github --override-interop default --no-embed-as-dependencies'.
-6. Run 'npm pack plugins/scaffolder-backend-module-custom-action-argocd-create-resources/dist-dynamic --pack-destination ./deploy --json | jq -r '.[0].integrity''
+7. Run 'npm pack plugins/scaffolder-backend-module-custom-action-argocd-create-resources/dist-dynamic --pack-destination ./deploy --json | jq -r '.[0].integrity''
 in order to generate the first tar.gz file.
 (Be aware to change the plugin directory).
-7. Go to workspace > scripts > plugin-building
+8. Go to workspace > scripts > plugin-building
    1. Change '01-stage-dynamic-plugins.sh' by adding the new plugin's hash.
    2. Change 'update_hashes_in_dyn_plugins_yaml.sh' by adding the new plugin's hash.
-8. Add a plugin in gitops > developer-hub > 21_dynamic-plugins-rhdh.yaml with a default hash value and as name the name of the resulting tar file in workspace > dynamic-plugin-1 > dynamic-plugin-1 > deploy
+9. Add a plugin in gitops > developer-hub > 21_dynamic-plugins-rhdh.yaml with a default hash value and as name the name of the resulting tar file in workspace > dynamic-plugin-1 > dynamic-plugin-1 > deploy